Casper (film): Critical response

+Bob Fenster of The Arizona Republic gave it a three out of five rating, stating that "Casper is not Ghostbusters, and it's not The Addams Family.
+But it does have enough slapstick to amuse kids – and parents – who have a goofy sense of humor".
+In a two out of four review, David Forsmark of The Flint Journal explained that "this movie needed the touch of a Robert Zemeckis, but even the great special effects fail to mask the pallid direction of Brad Silberling, who makes every other shot look cheap and grainy".
 Time Out London described it as "an intimate and likeable film".
 Roger Ebert gave the film three out of four stars, calling it a "technical achievement, it's impressive, and entertaining.
 And there is even a little winsome philosophy".
 Robert Firsching of AllMovie gave the film his above average star rating while praising the film for its visual effects.

 In his 2015 Movie Guide, Leonard Maltin gave the film a "BOMB" rating, objecting to the portrayal of Casper as a deceased child rather than a ghost.